verynifty/RolodETH/README.md

 # RolodETH
-An open source and open data Rolodex for popular Ethereum addresses.
+An open source and open data Rolodex for Ethereum addresses.
+You can see an example of data [here]() or [here]().

-All code and data is released under the MIT license.
+All code and data is released by the [Muse DAO](https://twitter.com/NiftyMuseum) under the MIT license.

-# Contribute

-To add your data, open a pull request or contact [@grand_marquis](https://twitter.com/grands_marquis) on twitter.

 # Data sources

 Data are sourced from a variety of providers listed here: